HL7/fhir-gender-harmony/input/pagecontent/externalstandards.md

 proposal with the activity of the Gender Harmony project.

 ### LOINC
 [Logical Observation Identifiers Names and Codes (LOINC)](https://loinc.org/) is "the international standard for identifying health measurements, observations, and documents."
-LOINC is released twice a year (Feburary and August) under Creative Commons Attribution 4.0 International Public License.
+LOINC is released twice a year (February and August) under Creative Commons Attribution 4.0 International Public License.
 Gender harmony project uses LOINC clinical identifiers to represent the following observations:

 - Gender identity (GI): [76691-5](https://loinc.org/76691-5/)
 - Sex parameter for clinical use (SPCU): [99501-9](https://loinc.org/99501-9/)